Wareezy/Budget_Tracker/STAKEHOLDER_AND_SYSTEM_REQUIREMENTS_DOCUMENTATION.md

 - **Acceptance Criteria:**
   ✅ Users can define **budget limits** per category.
   ✅ The system provides **visual indicators** (e.g., color-coded warnings) when a budget threshold is exceeded.
-  ✅ Users can generate reports to compare **budgeted vs. actual spending** over a specified period.

 ---